-During the 2020-2021 period, STDC discharged effluent from the HWWTP to the Tasman Sea via the marine outfall.
+During the 2021-2022 period, STDC discharged effluent from the HWWTP to the Tasman Sea via the marine outfall.
 The Council monitored the environmental effects of discharges by assessment of rocky shore communities in the intertidal zone, along with shoreline water and shellfish monitoring for microbiological quality.

-Impacts of the Outfall discharge on local intertidal communities were not evident in the two surveys undertaken during the monitoring period.
+Impacts of the outfall discharge on local intertidal communities were not evident in the survey undertaken during the monitoring period.